• Skip to primary navigation

 Traditionally, the only ways to do that (other than selling your home) were to refinance or take out a home equity line of credit.
 The problem is that with both those options you will increase your debt.

-What if you could receive a lump sum of money that is a portion of the equity in your home for much-needed financial expenses.
+What if you could receive a lump sum of money representing a portion of the equity in your home for much-needed financial expenses?
 That is what Point offer to homeowners who want to extract cash from their home's equity without going into severe debt.

-Point currently operates in the following states: California (only certain counties), Colorado, Connecticut, Georgia, Hawaii, Illinois, Massachusetts, Maryland, Michigan, Minnesota, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Utah, Virginia, Washington, Washington D.C.
+Point currently operates in the following 24 states and the District of Columbia: Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Indiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Utah, Virginia, and Washington.

 What Does It Offer?

-When Point allows you to extract cash from the equity of your home, you don't have to pay them back in monthly payments ever.
-However, you may choose to end the settle your investment anytime before the 30 years.
+When Point allows you to extract cash from the equity of your home, you don't have a monthly payment, ever.
+However, you may choose to repay your investment anytime before the 30 years.

 If your home appreciates, you will pay Point back the lump sum you were given as well as a certain percentage of the home’s current value (usually between 25-40%).
-On the flip-side, if your home drops in value, Point will share in the loss with you.
+Point will not share any of the starting value of your home, only the increase.
+On the flip side, if your home drops in value, Point will share in the loss with you.

-When you sell shares in your home equity to Point, they do not become a co-owner of your property.
+When you get a Home Equity Investment from Point, they do not become a co-owner of your property.
 They're simply becoming a partner in the home's change in value when you decide to end the agreement.
 They secure their interest in the property with a Deed of Trust just like a lender would.

 30-Year Terms